FlawlessNa/Legends/README.md

   - [x] Task cancellation for movements - make "controller.move" cancellable, but other functions (tp, telecast, jump rope, etc.) non-cancellable.
     - A big advantage is that blocking generators will automatically block generators from other characters on the same engine
   - [ ] Ability to "reset" generator data? - goes with better data management

-### Performance Improvement
-- [ ] Ability to group multiple characters (aka engines) into single process.
-This means every generators for that engine needs to be created N times.
-There will also be N instances of game data.
-- [ ] Ability to only retrieve first action in pathfinding parser instead of entire actions

 ### Inventory Cleanup
 - [ ] Big code clean-up required.